tenzir/tenzir/web/docs/faqs.md

 [`export`](operators/export.md) operators.

-The storage engine comes with a catalog that tracks schema meta data and a thin layer of sketches to accelerate queries.
+The storage engine comes with a catalog that tracks schema meta data and a thin layer of indexing to accelerate queries.

 Our [tuning guide](installation/tune-performance/README.md) has further details on the inner workings.